welbornprod/easysettings/README.txt

 Bug Fixes
 =========

-Version 1.8.9:
+Version 1.8.8:
 Small changes were made to help compatibility issues between the old and new package layouts.
-You can still do: `from easysettings import easysettings` and then `easysettings.easysettings()` if you have to.
+You can still do: `from easysettings import easysettings` and then `easysettings.easysettings` if you have to.
 The new method is much better though.